maxvfischer/DIY-CNC-machine/README.md

 ![steppers_to_cnc_shield_6](./images/build/frame/steppers_to_cnc_shield_6.jpg)

-The Y-axis end-stop wires were inserted into the hole, followed by half of the wires coming from the Y-axis cable chain.
+The Y-axis end-stop (+ and -) wires were inserted into the hole, followed by half of the wires coming from the Y-axis cable chain.
 The rest of the wires were inserted into the lower flexible conduit.

 To simplify the process, the cables going into the same conduit were taped together.